Vinay-Dhull/Vinay-Dhull/README.md

 # 👋 Hi there!
 I'm Vinay Dhull

-### *Aspiring Data Analyst*
+## Aspiring Data Analyst
-**SQL • Python • Power BI**
+SQL • Python • Power BI

----

 Welcome to my GitHub!

-🧭 *I started my journey with frontend development, but soon discovered a deeper passion for data.*
+🧭 I started my journey with frontend development, but soon discovered a deeper passion for data.
-🔍 *Now, I'm focused on turning complex data into impactful insights using tools like SQL, Python, Excel, and Power BI.*
+🔍 Now, I'm focused on turning complex data into impactful insights using tools like SQL, Python, Excel, and Power BI.
-🚀 *Continuously learning, building, and sharing real-world data projects to solve meaningful problems.*
+🚀 Continuously learning, building, and sharing real-world data projects to solve meaningful problems.

 ---